simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ## Do not log or ask PII data when not needed

-It still happens you need to enter personal details for a website or app that does not need it.
+Personally identifiable information (PII) is information that, when used alone or with other relevant data, can identify an individual.
+It still happens you need to enter personal details for a website or app that does not absolutely need it.

 ### Don't ask full names